 Here is what the court is made of:

 None of these are optional for a regulation court.
-Cutting corners on any of them affects how the court plays, how long it lasts, and whether you can host sanctioned events.
+Cutting corners on any of them affects player safety, how long it lasts, and whether people actually like playing only our courts.

 Why Padel Court Construction Is More Complex Than Most People Expect